Health Freedom Resources

 Overview of Aging and Chronic Disease

-The fundamental cause of disease is a lack of real nutrition (raw fruits, vegetables, nuts and seeds), insufficient hydration, and excessive amounts of sugar, white flour, and processed foods.
+The fundamental cause of disease is a lack of real nutrition (raw fruits, vegetables, nuts and seeds), insufficient hydration and movement of the body, and excessive amounts of sugar, white flour, and processed foods and other sources of toxic chemicals.

 - Poor diet causes the digestive system to be overloaded and fills the colon with unprocessed wastes that isn't moved out of the body.
 These putrefying wastes produce toxins that are reabsorbed into the bloodstream and fed to all the cells, causing health issues which can sometimes be symptom-less.